 The AGC Education and Research Foundation gives two prestigious awards annually, one to an educator who exemplifies excellence in the field of construction education, and the other to a senior-level student who submits the winning essay in the James L. Allhands Essay Competition.

-AGC would like to congratulate the 2014 Outstanding Educator Brad Benhart from Purdue University, as well as the James L. Allhands Essay winner, Jason Kyle Bailey, from Texas A&M.
+AGC would like to congratulate the 2016 Outstanding Educator Justin M. Reginato from California State University, Sacramento as well as the James L. Allhands Essay winner, Jordan Moran from Clemson University.

 Since 1985, the AGC Education and Research Foundation has recognized annually an educator who makes a significant mark in the field of construction education.
 The Outstanding Educator award is based on a nominee’s academic contribution as well as his/her work with students outside of the classroom and involvement with colleagues in the industry.

 The qualified applicant must be a full–time teaching faculty member of a university construction management or construction–related engineering program or with an institution–approved construction option.
 Nominees must have at least four years full–time teaching experience.
 Example of successful nomination.